fission-codes/rust-template/.github/ISSUE_TEMPLATE/bug_report.md

 ### Impact

-The impact that this bug has
+What's the impact of this bug?

 ## Solution